 - Heather as well.

-- Disappeared Dad: Dexter's dad.
+- Disappeared Dad: Dexter's father.

-- The Ditz/Idiot Hero: Ed
+- The Ditz/Idiot Hero: Ed.

 - The Dog Bites Back: Kurt fires and humiliates Dexter for cracking jokes.
 Dexter later plays a role in destroying Mondo Burger and getting Kurt arrested.

 - Drowning My Sorrows: Dexter does this with Good Shakes after he gets fired from Mondo Burger.
 Ed even asks him "Dude, don't you think you've had enough?"